SBirchall818/Gecko/README.md

 ```

 ## Ideas for future work
+* Move CSS stylings from dial.html into separate file
+* Add retroactive unit tests for needle position logic in dial.directive.js
+* Fix the warnings that adding the images have caused when running tests for pointer.png and semi-circle.png
 * Break currency mappings out into its own testable component
 * Add exception handling for potentially incomplete data
 * Add data verification to dialservice
 * Add unit tests for different values of returned data
-* Properly mock out the dialservice
+* Properly mock out the dialservice in dial.spec.js
-* Implement a visual display
+* Implement a visual display [DONE]